ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 turning point in the story, if not its climactic moment.
 It would spend many scenes building up to the safe-cracking sequence: introducing the team of thieves, underlining the difficulty of the attempt, and making us care what happens if the safe isn’t opened.
 Unlike the above example, this is a movie about a bunch of guys who set out to crack a safe.
 Naturally, then, it would be a huge disappointment to the audience, after all of that build-up, if the director quickly and anticlimactically allowed the lead character to succeed or fail in a few short moments.
 Instead he breaks the attempt into a series of obstacles.
 There is an ebb and flow to the action, as film techniques manipulate our sense of tension.
 The pace of editing often increases.
 The pulse of the music tightens its subliminal grip on us.
 First the hero seems to be succeeding, then failing, then maybe succeeding, and then failing again… until the moment when final triumph is won—or disaster ensues.

-Even a movie driven by action and suspense will typically include only a handful of these setpiece sequences.
+Even a movie driven by action and suspense will typically include only a handful of these set-piece sequences.
 They need the rest of their running times to build up to their big moments, to make us care about the characters, and to give us quiet moments to contrast with the white-knuckle parts.

-Set-piece moments of action, suspense or heightened drama, are resolved in one of two ways: scored contests, and extended contests.
+Set-piece moments of action, suspense or heightened drama, are resolved in one of two ways:
+Scored Contests, and Extended Contests.
 These two contests types allow you to focus on important sequences, drawing them the suspense surrounding their outcomes.
 They can be exciting when employed sparingly, but lose their luster when overused.
-Most groups will find that the typical fourhour session should contain at most one or two group scored contests.
+Most groups will find that the typical four hour session should contain at most one or two group Scored Contests.

 Don’t throw them in gratuitously, even if it means that entire sessions go by without any long contests.There is no action that is always by definition important.
-You may be tempted, for example, to adjudicate every fight with an extended or scored contest, because fights seem like they should take a while and focus the players’ attention.
+You may be tempted, for example, to adjudicate every fight with an extended or Scored Contest, because fights seem like they should take a while and focus the players’ attention.
 Doing this will dilute the impact of all of your fight scenes.
 Think of your favorite action movie.
 Fights with main villains and their featured sidekicks are fully dramatized, with an ebb and flow of suspense as the relative advantage flows back and forth between the two sides.
 But anonymous guards and bad guys are dispensed with in seconds, because conflict with them is not what the scene at hand is about.

 Always know why you’re using one of the pivotal scene contest methods.
-If you can’t articulate to yourself why this is a pivotal scene in the current session, use simple contests instead.
+If you can’t articulate to yourself why this is a pivotal scene in the current session, use Simple Contests instead.

-If the stakes don’t matter much, use simple contests instead.
+If the stakes don’t matter much, use Simple Contests instead.

-If the players aren’t emotionally invested in a situation, think about using a simple contest.
+If the players aren’t emotionally invested in a situation, think about using a Simple Contest.
 Maybe you didn’t lay enough groundwork, and need to go back and insert story development scenes in which they come to understand why this matters.
 Then come back to it and run it as a long contest.
 Possibly the players have a different idea of what the story is about than you do, and you need to follow their lead.
 Find out what they care about, make the stakes of the drama revolve around that, and use one of the two long contest mechanics to drive that sequence instead.

+Long Contests are considered an Advanced Rule.

-## 8.1 Scored Contest
+## 5.1 Scored Contest

-### 8.1.1 Procedure
+### 5.1.1 Procedure

 1. Your GM frames the contest.
 2. You choose a tactic, and figure your PC's target number (TN) using the ability rating and any modifiers.
 The PCs TN is the rating of their ability, plus or minus modifiers the GM may give you.
 3. Your GM determines the resistance.
 If two PCs contend, your opponent figures their TN as described in step 2.
 4. Carry out one or more rounds, repeating as necessary.
-    1. An Scored Contest unfolds as a series of simple contests.
-At the end of each simple contest, the winner scores a number of resolution points (RPs) to their tally, which varies between 1 and 5, depending on the result.
+    1. An Scored Contest unfolds as a series of Simple Contests.
+At the end of each Simple Contest, the winner scores a number of resolution points (RPs) to their tally, which varies between 1 and 5, depending on the result.
 Tied results leave the score unchanged.
     2. The number of resolution points the winner garners at the end of each exchange depends on the degree of victory they scored.
 They get 1 point for a marginal victory, 2 for a minor victory, 3 for a major victory, and 5 for a complete victory.
     3. The first to accumulate a total of 5 points wins; their opponent is knocked out of the contest and loses the prize.
-5. Determine Degee of Succes based on Rising Action of Climax (below).
+5. Determine Degree of Success based on Rising Action of Climax (below).
 6. Determine Benefits of Victory or Consequences of Defeat.
 7. Describe the result based on the story obstacle.

-### 8.1.2 Rising Action
+### 5.1.2 Rising Action

 Rising action refers to all of the many plot events and complications that occur between the beginning and the climax of a story.
 During this phase of your GM's story, they will use the Rising Action Consequence table to assess results.